omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Reload Files
 ^^^^^^^^^^^^

-It is also possible to let the Analysis Tool complete forget all loaded result files, and have them reloaded from scratch.
+It is also possible to let the Analysis Tool completely forget all loaded result files, and have them reloaded from scratch.
 The functionality is available from the context menu as :guilabel:`Reload All Files`.